jslattery7077/RobloxToVs/README.md

 9. Install the following plugins.
     - https://www.roblox.com/library/123456789/RobloxToVS - RobloxToVS plugin.
     - https://create.roblox.com/marketplace/asset/6415005344/Rojo-7 - Rojo plugin.
-10. Now, run watch.py by either double clicking it or running `python watch.py` in the terminal.
+10. Now, run watch.py by either double clicking it or running `python watch.py` in the terminal. - if step 4 was done in vs code you must run thoruogh the terminal.
 11. A new window will open and show the rojo server output.
 12. Add a new script into the game, and hit ctrl + s to save it to the file system and and wala, you have your first script in Vs Code!